-When you’ve answered the three mission questions, you can finally find the sweet spot that puts your mission statement together in a concise, inspiring and memorable way - that one sentence that Dan Pink refers to.
+When you’ve answered the three mission questions, you can finally find the sweet spot that puts your mission statement together in a concise, inspiring and memorable way – with just one sentence.

 As simple as it sounds, constructing that one sentence is a matter of putting your answers to the three questions together in a way that works for you.
 The mission for the outdoor camping organization is a place for youth in our community where everyone succeeds with character-centered skills good for life.